Romantic Ballet in three acts and five scenes

 Original 1892 Cast

-Perrot’s 1851 staging of the newly renamed ballet, The Naiad and the Fisherman was met with great success in St Petersburg.
+Perrot’s 1851 staging of the newly renamed ballet, The Naiad and the Fisherman was met with great success in Saint Petersburg.
 On the 23rd July [O.S.
-11th July] 1851, the ballet was given a special performance at Peterhof Palace for the name day of the Grand Duchess Olga Nikolaevna, daughter of Tsar Nicholas I. For this performance, a stage was erected above the waters of the lake of the Ozerky Pavilion.
+11th July] 1851, a special one-act performance of the ballet was given at Peterhof Palace for the name day of the Grand Duchess Olga Nikolaevna, daughter of Tsar Nicholas I. For this performance, a stage was erected above the waters of the lake of the Ozerky Pavilion.

 The Naiad and the Fisherman was revived for a final time in 1903 by Pugni’s grandson, Alexander Shiryaev, who was second ballet master of the Imperial Theatres at the time.
-Shiryaev revived his grandfather’s ballet for Anna Pavlova and this was to be the final revival of The Naiad and the Fisherman that would be staged for and danced by the Imperial Ballet.
-Shiryaev revived the ballet again in 1921 for the Leningrad Choreographic Institute (now, the Vaganova Academy) and the ballet was performed for the final time in St Petersburg in 1931, after which, it fell into obscurity.
+Shiryaev revived his grandfather’s ballet for Anna Pavlova and the revival premièred on the 20th December [O.S.
+7th December] 1903.
+This was to be the final revival of The Naiad and the Fisherman that would be staged for and danced by the Imperial Ballet.
+Shiryaev revived the ballet again in 1921 for the Leningrad Choreographic Institute (now, the Vaganova Academy) and the ballet was performed for the final time in Saint Petersburg in 1931, after which, it was never performed in Russia again.

 In 1958, Sir Frederick Ashton created a brand new version of Ondine to music by Hans Werner Henze and a libretto that was a much more faithful adaptation of Friedrich de la Motte Fouqué’s novella for Dame Margot Fonteyn.
 Ashton’s Ondine premièred on the 27th October 1958 at the Royal Opera House, Covent Garden.
 Other original cast members included Michael Somes as Prince Palemon, Julia Farron as Berta and Alexander Grant as Tirrenio.